Skip to main content

 Source: OSEA

 Skincare brand OSEA opts for a targeted approach in this back-to-school campaign.
-Instead of focusing on students and their parents—typically the main target audiences for brands this time of year—they tailor their messaging specifically to teachers.
+Instead of (or perhaps in addition to) focusing on students and their parents—typically the main target audiences for brands this time of year—they tailor their messaging specifically to teachers.

 Teachers are the heroes of the back-to-school season—they spend months planning for the upcoming year, and their lessons shape the experiences and minds of younger generations.
 OSEA hopes teachers will use their products to practice a little self-care, offering them a discount in appreciation for all they do.